RosCollective/eft-field-notes/README.md

 ## Relationship to Ecological Field Theory (EFT)

-This repository forms part of a broader system:
+Field Notes forms part of a broader system:

 - **Field Geometry (EFT)** *(currently: EFT-HCI, renaming in progress)*
   A formal description of interaction as a constrained dynamical field, defining the structure within which the field operates